adrianprzcb/Console-Youtube-Donwloader/README.md

 "h" is the highest video quality possible.

-It will donwload directly to /YTfolder
+It will donwload it directly to /YTfolder

 Example of use: